2022-11-21 | New Roads Magazine

 Getting here took bold thinkers making big breakthroughs in design, engineering, battery chemistry, and charging solutions.
 To keep pushing forward means committing $35 billion by 2025 to develop new vehicles and new technologies and to build out battery and vehicle manufacturing, including plants in Tennessee and Ohio and a retooled Factory ZERO assembly plant in Michigan.
 It means prepping Chevy dealers coast to coast, so they’ll continue to be the same valued resource to customers they’ve been since the beginning, and creating new resources like EVLive.gm.com, built to provide fast answers to your questions about going electric.

-And it means constantly growing Ultium Charge 360, GM’s charging ecosystem that currently ensures access to more than 100,000 charge points across the U.S. and Canada and includes Energy Assist on your myChevrolet Mobile App,† where you can monitor your vehicle’s battery charge and range, map the best routes to get where you’re going, and even program your car to charge when it can take advantage of off-peak energy rates.
+And it means constantly growing GM’s charging ecosystem that currently ensures access to more than 164,000 chargers across the U.S. and Canada and includes the available myChevrolet Mobile App,† where you can monitor your vehicle’s range and find available charging stations, and it can even help you adjust your route in real time to meet your energy needs.

 ELECTRIC INNOVATION: A TIMELINE